 TIP: It’s always best to underestimate your income where possible, to allow for the worst-case scenario.
 This allows for flexibility if anything goes wrong and avoids you being short of any extra cash.

-If you’re living in a student home, you’ll have some larger expenses to consider before treating yourself.
+If you’re living in a student house share, you’ll have some larger expenses to consider before treating yourself.
 By preparing for these expenses, you’ll be better organised when you’re due to make these payments.

 Your rent is likely to be your biggest expense, with utilities and bills coming in at a close second.
 It’s important to prioritise these payments, as they usually have unfortunate repercussions if payments are either missed or delayed, such as additional fees or interest.
 These payments could include:

-It’s a good idea to calculate how much it’s going to cost you per month for these regular expenses and ensure you’ve set aside that money each for ready for when it’s due.
+It’s a good idea to calculate how much it’s going to cost you per month for these regular expenses and ensure you’ve set aside that money each month for when it’s due.

 Have a look at your bank account from the last few months and pay attention to all the direct debits you’ve set up, or any regular payments you know you need to make.
 These could include: